jrauha/jobby/README.md

   tools: [generateRandomNumberTool],
 });

-await AgentRunner.run('Generate a random number between 1 and 100.')
+await AgentRunner.run(agent, 'Generate a random number between 1 and 100.')
 ```

 Files to inspect